 NOTE.
-For the MPX2-10 monitor, you can recall instrument presets from the front panel.
-(See page 29, How to recall instrument presets.)
+For the MPX2-25 monitor, you can recall instrument presets from the front panel.
+(See Recall instrument presets.)

 The instrument can store up to 36 separate instrument presets.
 The presets are divided into six groups, A through F, with each group containing 6 preset storage locations.
-The default preset names are A1 - A6, B1 - B6, C1 - C6, D1 - D6, E1 - E6, and F1 - F6.
+The default preset names are A1-A6, B1-B6, C1-C6, D1-D6, E1-E6, and F1-F6.

 All instrument settings except those set in the Utilities and Network Settings submenus of the Configuration menu are saved in a Preset.
 Settings that are not saved are those such as the clock setting, IP configuration, and network address.
-The following is an overview of the settings saved in a Preset.
+This is an overview of the settings saved in a Preset.
 Some settings are option dependant.

 - Application assigned to each tile

 - Application icon order in the application selector list

 - Application specific settings

 - Input selection and configuration

 - PTP reference settings

-- PTP reference settings

 - SDI Generator and IP Generator settings

-How to save and rename presets
+Save and rename presets

-Perform the following steps to save a preset and to assign a user-defined name to the preset:
+To save a preset and to assign a user-defined name to the preset:

-- 1. Set up the instrument exactly as you want to have it configured.
-This includes selecting the application display for each tile, configuring inputs and the PTP reference settings. - 2.
+- 1. Set up the instrument exactly as you want it configured.
+This includes selecting the application display for each tile and configuring inputs and the PTP reference settings. - 2.
 Save the instrument settings as a preset: - a.
-Touch the Presets () icon to open the Preset selection controls at the bottom of the PRISM display.
+Select the Presets () icon to open the Preset selection controls at the bottom of the PRISM display.
+(See Figure 65.)

-Figure 48: Preset selection controls (Group B shown)
+Figure 65: Preset selection controls (Group B shown)

 b.
 Locate the Preset button icon you want to use for the current instrument configuration.
-You can use the and arrow buttons or swipe left/right to navigate to the desired preset group (A-F).
+Use the and arrow buttons or swipe left or right to move to the preset group (A-F).